edulify/play-hikaricp.edulify.com/README.md

 ### Step 4: Configure HikariCP

 Please, before reading this section, we recommend that you get familiarized with [HikariCP configurations](https://github.com/brettwooldridge/HikariCP#configuration-knobs-baby).
 It is the main source to understand each possible configuration for HikariCP and it have invaluable information about how to best configure your pool.
-Also, it is a good idea to read about [Typesafe Config](https://github.com/typesafehub/config), which is the configuration language used by PlayFramework.
+We also recommends that you read about [Typesafe Config](https://github.com/typesafehub/config), which is the configuration language used by PlayFramework.

-This plugin just read each possible Hikari configuration and create the pool from it and all the defaults are honored.
-Here is a simple example of how to configure you pool in `application.conf`:
+This plugin just read each possible HikariCP configuration and create the pool from it, with all the defaults honored.
+Here is a simple example of how to configure your pool in `application.conf`:

     db {
       default {
         driverClassName=org.postgresql.Driver
-        jdbcUrl="jdbc:mysql://localhost:3306/simpsons"
+        jdbcUrl="jdbc:postgresql://localhost/simpsons"
         username=bart
         password=51mp50n
       }
     }

-Alternatively, you can configure it using a data source provided by your JDBC Driver:
+Alternatively, you can configure it using some implementation of `javax.sql.DataSource` provided by your JDBC Driver:

     db {
       default {